-The Internet has changed modern crime dramatically.
+The Internet has significantly changed both commerce and white collar crime.
 Throughout history the criminal mind has always chosen the path of least resistance to make the most lucrative buck.
 Electronic crime has become that brave, new world that offers the would-be criminal many chances of anonymity, deception and fraud – much more so than in the real world.

 So it comes as no surprise that on-line auction sites have now become the number one consumer complaint in the US